Jcabarus/personal/projects/in-progress/assembly-emulator/README.md

 ## Assembly Emulator

 ## Application
-I want to make a program that emulate the behaviour assembly.
-Read in a ```.asm``` file and performs the expected output
+I want to make a program that interprets a NASM intel 32-bit assembly code.
+Read in a ```.asm``` file and performs the expected output.

 ## Implementation
 There are three files in this project: ```assembly.h```, ```assembly.cpp```, and ```compiler.cpp```.
 Splitting the codebase into three separate files gains the ability to reuse codes to other different program without rewriting the original code, and easy to maintain.